 8. Using duct tape, tape the bags around your pants for snow pants.

 9. Water proof your shoes.
 Cutting the bags down to size, cover your shoes with the plastic, using duct tape to secure them around your ankles.

-10. Use as an emergency potty.
-Line a 5 gallon bucket with a bag, stick a toilet seat on top and viola! a place to do your business!
+10. Use as an emergency toilet.
+Line a 5 gallon bucket with a bag, stick a toilet seat on top and viola! a great solution to survival waste management.